5 Interface Management Principles to Follow for Project Success

 Principle 1: Establish a Governance Model

 Project governance is the set of rules, procedures, and policies that determine how projects are managed and overseen.
-Interface management professionals establish a governance model through the development of the Master Interface Plan (MIP).
+Interface management professionals establish a governance model through the development of the Interface Management Plan.

-The MIP defines the policies and procedures for managing project interfaces and ensures alignment across key interface stakeholders.
+The Interface Management Plan defines the policies and procedures for managing project interfaces and ensures alignment across key interface stakeholders.

 Establishing guidelines for stakeholders is a vital component of interface management governance.
 Stakeholders must understand the expectations of the project owner.
 Be sure to include answers to the following questions in your MIP: